lugui1998/Instant-File-Share/README.md

 - You can change the port in the `config.json` file.
 - if you forward a port different than 80, you will need to change the `copy.js` file.

+## Usage

+Right click on any file and select "Copy SHare URL".
+The URL will be copied to your clipboard.

+## TODO

+- Add support for Proxy.
+- Add supoort for HTTPS.
+- Add support for Cloudflare Workers proxy.